arp242/goatcounter/docs/sessions.markdown

 counter we have now.
 A "session" is a single browsing session people have on a website.

-Right now, ever pageview shows up as-is in the dashboard, including things like page refreshes.
+Right now, every pageview shows up as-is in the dashboard, including things like page refreshes.
 There is also no ability to determine things like conversion rates and the like.